-The PNC Foundation has always believed engagement in the arts enriches lives and builds stronger, more vibrant communities.
-Since 2009, the PNC Foundation has supported more than 340 programs through PNC Arts Alive and we are excited to support even more, now that we've introduced the PNC Arts Alive program in the Florida East region.
+The PNC Foundation has always believed that engagement in the arts enriches lives and builds stronger, more vibrant communities.
+Since 2009, the PNC Foundation has supported more than 350 programs in four regions served by PNC, through PNC Arts Alive.

-Since 2009, PNC Arts Alive funded programs have extended the ability of arts communities, in three regions served by PNC, to create innovative exhibits and experiences that have reached hundreds of thousands of people.
+Since 2009, PNC Arts Alive funded programs have extended the ability of arts communities, in four regions served by PNC, to create innovative exhibits and experiences that have reached hundreds of thousands of people.

 PNC Arts Alive

 Keeping the Arts Thriving